Nordstrom/nordypy/README.md

 </a>

 Returns a DBconnection to the database of your choosing.
+Works for redshift, mysql and teradata.

 ```python
 conn = nordypy.database_connect(database_key='my_redshift',